simonlindgren/gitguide/README.md

 If you have forked a repo, and want to contribute back to the original project, branching is also part of the workflow:

 - Create, checkout, and modify a branch of your forked project as above.
 - Instead of merging, you need to request for the owner of the original repo to merge your changes.
-This is done by [creating a pull request on GitHub](https://guides.github.com/activities/forking/#making-a-pull-request).
+This is done by [making a pull request on GitHub](https://guides.github.com/activities/forking/#making-a-pull-request).

 ## Some other things